burndown/Ansible-roles-Proxyserver/README.md

 How to use it:

+Ansible version >= 2.4
-before use the playbook, remember replace domain name in roles-nginx-default-"nginx proxy domain name" to your own domain name
+when use the playbook, remember replace domain name in roles-nginx-default-"nginx proxy domain name" to your own domain name